History

 1852

-1st request for the establishment of a casino by the Blanc brothers and opening of The Hotel du Grand-Chef.
+1st request for the establishment of a gaming casino by the Blanc brothers and opening of the Hôtel du Grand Chef.

 28 May 1855

-William III, King of the Netherlands and Grand Duke of Luxembourg from 1849 to 1890, stayed at the Hotel du Grand-Chef of Mondorf-les-Bains with his brother Henri, the Prince of Orange-Nassau and Vice-Admiral of the Dutch Fleet.
-William III was William’s II son from the Netherlands and Anna Pavlovna from Russia and therefore the nephew of Tsar Nicholas I of Russia.
+William III, King of the Netherlands and Grand Duke of Luxembourg from 1849 to 1890, stayed at the Hôtel Grand-Chef de Mondorf-les-Bains with his brother Henri, the Prince of Orange-Nassau and vice-admiral of the Dutch fleet.
+William III was the son of William II of the Netherlands and Anna Pavlovna of Russia and therefore the nephew of Tsar Nicholas I of Russia.

 August 1855

-Edmond de la Fontaine (alias Dicks), son of Governor Gaspard Théodore Ignace de la Fontaine and one of the greatest poets in Luxembourgish language, stayed in Mondorf-les-Bains at the Hotel du Grand-Chef where he wrote and composed “D’Mumm Sěs oder De Gêscht”.
+Edmond de la Fontaine (alias Dicks), son of Governor Gaspard Théodore Ignace de la Fontaine and one of the greatest poets in the Luxembourg language, stayed in Mondorf-les-Bains at the Hotel Grand-Chef where he wrote and composed “D’Mumm Sěs oder De Gêscht”.

 1864

-Mondorf already counted already 8 hotels : Hôtel de l’Etablissement in the Thermal Park, Hôtel de l’Europe, Hôtel du Grand-Chef, Hôtel du Commerce, Hôtel de France, Hôtel du Nord, Hôtel des Bains and Hôtel de Luxembourg.
+Mondorf had already in this year 8 hotels: Hotel de l’Etablissement au Parc Thermal, Hotel de l’Europe, Hotel du Grand Chef, Hotel du Commerce, Hotel de France, Hotel du Nord, Hotel des Bains and Hotel de Luxembourg.

 November 15, 1864